phpearth/docs/faq/oop/object-oriented-programming.md

 ---
 title: "What is OOP - object oriented programming?"
-read_time: "1 min"
+read_time: "5 min"
-updated: "April 28, 2015"
+updated: "october 4, 2015"
-group: "articles"
+group: "oop"
 permalink: "/faq/object-oriented-programming/"
 ---

-We can imagine our universe made of different objects like sun, earth, moon etc. Similarly we can imagine our car made of different objects like wheel, steering, gear etc. Same way there is object oriented programming concepts which assume everything as an object and implement a software using different objects.

 Object oriented programming is a programming paradigm with objects and classes.
 Objects are usually instances of classes which have methods (functions or associated procedures) and properties (attributes or data fields which are descriptions of that class).

+We can imagine our universe made of different objects like sun, earth, moon etc. Similarly we can imagine our car made of different objects like wheel, steering, gear etc. Same way there is object oriented programming concepts which assume everything as an object and implement a software using different objects.

 PHP is object oriented programming language and since the beginning of PHP 5 it has a full object model.
 Over the version updates it got to an almost fully object oriented language.
 Many still consider PHP object-oriented capabilities not fully object oriented.